softmuneeb/MERN-AWS-projects/ReadMe.md

 // DONE: only admin can access this function

 Nice to do:

+// TODO: Coding JS, And write calls at the end of the functions...
 // TODO: ENHANCE SPEED TO REPLY / RUN MONGO LOCAL
 // TODO: it should come from env
 // TODO: optimize database read writes...